slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 1. Drugs that alter the skin and brain, or more widely systemic parts of the body.

-Long-term use of standard pharmaceutical treatments, including anti-histamines, can have permanent, insidious, life-altering consequences.
+Long-term use of standard pharmaceutical treatments, including anti-histamines, can have insidious, life-altering, possibly permanent neurological consequences.
 Histamine is a neurotransmitter in the brain.
 Unlike GABA, it is not one of the most ubiquitous two.
 But altering histaminergic functions in the body can play an equally insidious long-term role on the brain's alertness and perceived clarity, I've found.

 ### Anti-Bullying Pop-Up